For Applicants

 Queenstown is a small and remote alpine village and lacks certain amenities.
 Competitors are required to observe the following conditions and parameters:

-When it comes to the live rounds in New Zealand, it is because the Michael Hill encourages Competitors to present a programme with repertoire that exhibits a broad stylistic range that we seek to restrict over-representation of a particular genre or composer.
+A: Certainly.
+Firstly, competitors selected to perform in the live rounds can repeat any of their application repertoire from the selection round if they wish.
+When it comes to the live rounds in New Zealand, it is because the Michael Hill encourages Competitors to present a programme with repertoire that exhibits a broad stylistic range that we discourage over-representation of a particular genre or composer or an unbalanced programme.